keksklauer4/STM32_tests/README.md

 4. you honestly should not use this in a practical application since I only tested in qemu (see https://github.com/beckus/qemu_stm32) and due to limited functionality.

 I am not responsible for anything you do with this code.
 Feel free to change whatever you want.

+TODOs:
+- Change data structure to support deletion of elements (and adapt get, set and size function)
+- implement delete function
+- implement to_array function
+- write tests for all functionality